drewgillievfx/DrewGillie.com/_projects/01-Thesis.md

 First Chrome ball Purchased
-![alt text][fcb]
+![alt text][ball]

-[fcb]: https://github.com/drewgillievfx/DrewGillie.com/blob/gh-pages/images/IMG_8483.jpg "First Chrome Ball"
+[ball]: https://github.com/drewgillievfx/DrewGillie.com/tree/gh-pages/imagesIMG_8483.jpg "First Chrome Ball"

   This unwrapping process can be done with software like *Nuke*, or *Photomatix pro 5*.
 In *Maya* the equilateral map can be applied to an